 Driving cost savings through operational improvement

-When facing a recession or an economic slowdown, companies naturally look for ways to cut costs.
-Any team viewed as a cost center can face significant challenges, so it’s imperative that customer service orgs prioritize spending in areas where they can find efficiencies.
+Any team viewed as a cost center can face significant challenges when financial times are tough, so it’s imperative that customer service orgs prioritize spending where it counts.

 Don’t panic.
 That’s generally good advice–but when business leaders are facing one of the worst economic downturns in more than a decade, it’s not particularly easy guidance to heed.

-With inflation hitting a 40-year high, companies like Amazon, FedEx, and Meta are in the unfamiliar position of tightening their belts.
 Yet crisis breeds opportunity.
-Now’s the time to invest in improving employee productivity and operational efficiency, working to remove redundancies, streamline workflows, and drive out inefficiency.
+Now’s the time to invest in improving employee productivity and operational efficiency, working to remove redundancies, streamline workflows and drive out inefficiency.

-For customer service leaders, one of the best ways to pare down expenses without sacrificing quality in the customer experience is to make the shift to automation and invest time into enabling customers to help themselves, and each other.
-You might actually find that customer satisfaction increases.
-You can also invest in improving the agent experience so that solving issues for your customers is easier and more effective.
+For customer service leaders, one of the best ways to pare down expenses without sacrificing quality in the customer experience is to add artificial intelligence (AI) capabilities to your service center.
+Done right, you’ll undoubtedly find your customer satisfaction increase as the majority of customers around the world are already expecting companies to add AI to their support.
+You’ll also find that these investments will improve your agents’ productivity and efficiency.
 Getting this right creates a win-win, driving better experiences for both the customer and the employee.

 Spend on tools over headcount

-“Zendesk tools enabled us to quickly recognize a large increase in ticket volume, identify the cause, and create steps to mitigate the problem,” Schroeder explained.
-“Without Zendesk, our support team would have stayed underwater.”
+“Zendesk tools enabled us to quickly recognize large increases in ticket volume, identify the cause, and create steps to migrate the problem,” Schroeder explained.
+“Without Zendesk, our support team would have gone underwater”.

-“Last year we deflected almost 8,000 tickets due to self-service enabled by Zendesk,” said Schroeder.
-“That amounts to about $1.3M saved due to the reduction in tickets.”
+“Last year, we deflected 8,000 tickets due to self-service enabled by Zendesk,” said Schroeder.
+“That amounts to about $1.3M saved due to reduction in tickets”.